-4.3.3 Inserting, Updating, and Deleting XML and Data Documents update: Update an existing Metacat document.
-The original document is archived, then overwritten.
+4.3.3 Inserting, Updating, and Deleting XML and Data Documents

 Adding, editing, and deleting XML documents in Metacat can be accomplished using the insert, update, and delete actions, respectively.
 Before you can insert, delete, or update documents, you must log in to Metacat using the login action.
 See Logging in for an example.